(The only proper) PDO tutorial

 $data = $stmt->fetchAll();

-: for some reason it does not enforce the type casting.
-Thus, using it on a number that has a string type will cause the aforementioned error:
+In the past, there was one peculiar thing about PDO::PARAM_INT: it didn't enforce the type casting.
+Thus, using it on a number that has a string type was causing the aforementioned error:

 $stmt = $pdo->prepare("SELECT 1 LIMIT ?");